 Common throughout most parts of Europe and Asia, Eurasian cranes (Grus grus) are large, charismatic birds.
 At more than 1 metre tall with a distinctive red patch on the crown of their heads and a loud trumpeting display call, they are difficult to overlook when strutting around their favoured wetland habitat.

 What do cranes eat?

-As opportunistic omnivores, cranes eat a wide range of insects, plants, amphibians, small mammals and birds, although foraged plant matter makes up the majority of their diet.
-During the breeding season, however, they favour insects and other small animals to feed to their young.
+As opportunistic omnivores, cranes eat a wide range of insects, amphibians, small mammals and birds, although foraged plant matter makes up the majority of their diet.

 Why reintroduce cranes to the Cairngorms?